-Materials fees apply to all students.
+Resource fees apply to all students.
 The fee is used to purchase all digital licenses, iPad fees, textbooks, workbooks, and consumables used in each classroom.

 Registration and Resource fees are payable at the time of registration.
 Registration and Resource fees are non-refundable.
-Exception is anyone who has selected payment plan D. Please note that in case of withdraw from OLA the resource and registration will need to be paid in full.
+Exception is anyone who has selected payment plan B or D. Please note that in case of withdraw from OLA the resource and registration will need to be paid in full.
+Fundraising and tickets sales due in the trimester of withdraw will also be do upon withdraw.